Finding a Top Financial Advisor Firm in Fort Wayne, Indiana

 Galecki Financial Management

-Galecki Financial Management is one of only three fee-only firms on our list.
+Galecki Financial Management is a fee-only firm.
 Unlike fee-based practices, Galecki advisors do not receive compensation from selling insurance products or securities to advisory clients.
 The only compensation advisors receive is from a percentage of your assets under management or fixed fees for standalone services.

 While the firm does not have a minimum account size requirement, there’s a minimum annual fee of $5,000 or quarterly fee of $1,250.
 As for its client base, Galecki works exclusively with high-net-worth individuals.